-Fighting will not be tolerated.
-No student athlete shall, while on or off school premises, be involved in fighting or verbal altercations at any time.
+No student athlete shall, while on or off school premises, be involved in fighting at any time.
 Our District Administration, Secondary Consequence Guide (SCG), and Student-Parent Handbook (S-PH) will be used to determine initial consequences.
-The additional Athletic consequences below, will be applied after SCG and S-PH.
+The additional Athletic consequences below will be applied after SCG and S-PH.

-The first offense will result in a 1 week (5 school days) suspension of the student athlete from game season participation/competition.
-If there is not 1 week (5 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
+The first offense will result in a 2 week (10 school days) suspension of the student athlete from game season participation/competition.
+If there is not 2 week (10 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.

-The second offense will result in a 2 week (10 school days) suspension of the student athlete from game season participation/competition.
-If there are not 2 weeks (10 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent sport season or carried over into the next school year.
+The second offense will result in a 4 week (20 school days) suspension of the student athlete from game season participation/competition.
+If there are not 4 weeks (20 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.